 Her bold move in purchasing of the docks had left the Harvesters financially vulnerable and now Owen Inc and Beckingridge Firm were rebuilding at a rapid rate.
 She not only needed the Love Street store to open but she needed it to be a success.
 Bellfield was going to be a tough nut to crack.

-“We got a lot of shit to take care of little bro,” said Billy Owen as he and Buddy drove the south bypass.
+“We got a lot of shit to take care of limp dick,” said Billy Owen as he and Buddy drove the south bypass.
 It’s hard enough I gotta work my own tasks at CPD but now I gotta have you along with me, hanging from my ass like a dangler that just won’t shake off.
 When The Cappy asked me to keep an eye on you I thought you could at least lie low at the Chapter House for a couple of days.”

 “I didn’t …” Buddy began.